 Financial Aid

 Almost all sources of Financial aid (Florida Prepaid, Bright Futures, Loans, Grants, VA funding, Scholarships) are applicable toward program fees.
-Read Understanding the Financial Aid Process for Students Studying Abroad and click the boxes below to learn more about each type of aid.
+Read the IP Financial Aid Handbook and click on the boxes below to learn more about each type of aid.

 If you have any questions about Finances, contact the IP Financial Aid Coordinator at IP-financialAid@fsu.edu.